Monday, March 18, 2013

 I will never forget my embarrassment at Colin Powell's speech at the UN.

-I will never forget the UN inspectors, who asked for a couple of months more to continue, but were instead driven out of Iraq on the run, by the beginning of the Shock and Awe invasion.
+I will never forget that the UN inspectors who asked for a couple of months more to continue the search for WMD, but were instead driven out of Iraq on the run, by the beginning of the Shock and Awe invasion.

 I will never forget the pillaging of the ancient and priceless holdings of the museums and libraries in Iraq, because there was no plan to protect them.

-I will never forget the outing of Valerie Plame as a CIA secret agent and the persecution of Plame and her husband, Joe Wilson, by the Bush administration.
+I will never forget the outing of Valerie Plame as a CIA secret agent and the persecution of Plame and her husband, Joe Wilson, by the Bush administration because after his investigation, Wilson said that Niger did not sell uranium to Saddam.

 I could go on and on with my list.
 I began to lose a friend when I continued to suggest that there were no WMD in Iraq and that there was no connection between Saddam and al Qaeda.
 I finally lost that friend on May 1, 2003, when I mocked George W Bush's "Mission Accomplished" moment.